ai-cfia/fertiscan/docs/compliance/verification/organic_matter/design.md

     from app.config import settings
     from app.db.models.rule import Rule

-    class CompliantResponseLLM(BaseModel):
+    class ComplianceResult(BaseModel):
+        explanation: str = Field(
+            ...,
+            description="Step-by-step reasoning citing specific evidence from the Label Data that supports or contradicts the regulation's requirements.", )
-        is_compliant : bool = Field(...,
+        is_compliant: bool = Field(
-        description="Is the data compliant with the rule") explanation : str = Field(..., description="Explanation of all field answer")
+            ...,
+            description="Whether the Label Data satisfies the requirements of the Regulation to Enforce.", )

     @validate_call(config={"arbitrary_types_allowed": True})
     def verify_organic_matter(